SafanDev/velvet-vogue/README.md

 ### Full-Stack Fashion E-Commerce Platform

-A responsive e-commerce application with a complete customer shopping experience and an administrator dashboard.
+A responsive fashion shopping platform with customer accounts, product management, checkout and an administrator dashboard.

 <br>